Digichem-Project/digichem-core/doc/quick reference/source/installation.rst

 Installation
 ============

-Before you can start submitting calculations with Silico for the first time, it needs to be installed on your account.
+Before you can start submitting calculations with Silico for the first time, you need to install it on your account.
 To install Silico, connect to Kennedy using PuTTY and log-in to your account as normal.
 Once logged in, run the following command: